 Subjecting the review to price would only place the competition into an unfair hallmark.
 It’s obvious that Ninja blender is far much cheaper than Vitamix.

-But then how about Ninja and Vitamix’s quality concerning the materials, performance, durability, and product warranty?
+But then how about the quality comparison between Vitamix vs. Ninja concerning the materials, performance, durability, and product warranty?
 Are they generally more or less similar?

-At this point, to get a fair blender comparison, I will breakdown their basic blender series Vitamix 5200 vs Ninja Professional Blender (BL660).
+At this point, to get a fair blender comparison, I will breakdown their basic blender series Vitamix 5200 compared to Ninja Professional Blender (BL660):